Redevelopment of the Former Émile Loubet Tower in Saint-Étienne

 - DatesUnder construction since 2023

-- ProgrammeHeritage hub – Cinémathèque (POPA), Municipal Police and Civil Security Directorate (DPSCM), Habitat et Métropole head office, 51-unit student residence, municipal archives and multi-storey car park
+- ProgrammeHeritage centre and film library (POPA), Municipal Police and Civil Security Directorate (DPSCM), Habitat et Métropole head office, 51-unit student residence, municipal archives, multi-storey car park

 - Surface area22,300 m2